TablePress/TablePress/readme.txt

 == Frequently Asked Questions ==

-= Where can I find answers to Frequently Asked Questions? = Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) on the TablePress website.
+= Where can I find answers to Frequently Asked Questions? = Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) and in the extensive [TablePress plugin documentation](https://tablepress.org/documentation/) on the TablePress website.

 = Support? =